 The young woman who serves us does not have a scarf on her head.
-There are many more Chinese and Christians, in State of Sabah, and therefore significantly more women who go bareheaded.
-Along the road, I saw large neon signs indicating various Christian churches: Catholics, Protestants, Methodists, Baptists ...
-Most of the signs are also lined in Chinese characters.
+There are many more Chinese and Christians, in State of Sabahand therefore far more women going bareheaded.
+Along the road, I saw large neon signs with various Christian churches: Catholic, Protestant, Methodist, Baptist...
+Most of the signs are also doubled in Chinese characters.

 A Jeep for Semporna

 We will then spend nearly five hours in total discomfort, crammed to eight, along with two other tourists, an Englishman and his Thai girlfriend, as well as three Malays, in the warm breath of open windows (no air conditioning) .
 Palm oil plantations as far as the eye can see.
 And the wide posterior of Helena the Englishwoman who forces me to contortions impossible to fit mine, from behind, on the seat of the rotten Jeep.